I grew up a die-hard patriot. Be true to the red, white and blue. Let freedom ring. Be all that you can be. God bless America!

 I watched her, standing framed by the entry and looking out in the street, holding up her flag to the blinding light of the noonday sun, the day after North Korea tested its long-range missiles, notably long enough to reach the US, on a national holiday, just to be provocative.

-There seems always a place for that baseline of patriotism, even when the government runs amok, and informed thoughtful citizens can barely stand to read the newspaper to see what atrocity has been wrought under the guise of nationalism.
 She doesn’t need to know that, not yet.
 Nor of her enemies, enemies of the state, who plan their terror or their futures as players in an international stage for power.

-She just needs to know where she’s from, that it can get better, and no matter the problem, we can (2004 notwithstanding) get rid of it in about four years because that is how democracy works.
+She just needs to know where she’s from, that it can get better, and no matter the problem, we can get rid of it in about four years because that is how democracy works.
 How America works.